lucasefe/lucasefe.com.ar-2010/README.markdown

 * images/

 All code of mine in the posts is under the MIT License unless otherwise mentioned.

-The pug artwork is copyrighted by [Johanna Öst](http://johannaost.com), great illustrator and girlfriend.

 All other directories and files are under the MIT License, but I ask that you do not use this exact design for another site (you can't have the pug, anyway).
 The design is based on MIT-licensed work by [Tom Preston-Werner](http://tom.preston-werner.com/).